 My recent experience with changing perceptual positions had to do with coaching students taking the Master Sommelier theory exam.
-Unlike practically every other exam which is written in format the Master’s theory exam is oral--literally 45 minutes of the student being asked ludicrously difficult questions by a team of examiners.
-By comparison a written exam seems like a security blanket in terms of the familiar pattern of read, remember and write--a combination of visual memory and the physical anchor of writing.
+Unlike practically every other exam which is written in format the Master’s theory exam is oral–literally 45 minutes of the student being asked ludicrously difficult questions by a team of examiners.
+By comparison, a written exam seems like a security blanket in terms of the familiar pattern of read, remember, and write–a combination of visual memory and the physical anchor of writing.
 Being required to recall information auditorily poses different challenges for the student and may even put some at a disadvantage in terms of how their internal processing functions.

 There’s one more important component.
 I’ve always thought that the Master’s exam was a series of three auditions and for some, especially students without a strong collegiate academic background, the theory exam can be the toughest of the three parts of the overall examination (tasting and serving being the other two parts).
-And while the exam is ultimately about extensive study and preparation, having enough confidence and a comfort level with the material is the make or break part of the equation for succeeding—or not.
+While the exam is ultimately about extensive study and preparation, having enough confidence and a comfort level with the material is the make or break part of the equation for succeeding—or not.

 In regard to comfort level and expertise I’ve long held a belief that one really doesn’t really know a subject until one can teach it; that the act of teaching displays a degree of mastery not present in simply memorizing answers.
 Why?
 Because teaching requires one to know more than enough information about the subject to communicate about it effectively beyond simple regurgitation.
-In teaching one also has to possess enough mental flexibility about the subject to be able to answer pertinent questions about the topic as well as to be able make connections to related—or even unrelated—fields.
+In teaching, one also has to possess enough mental flexibility about the subject to be able to answer pertinent questions about the topic as well as to be able make connections to related—or even unrelated—fields.

 Enter a concept I call “The Teaching Space.”
 The Teaching Space asks the student to assume multiple perceptual points of view to demonstrate knowledge of subject material.
-Further it asks the student to create and maintain a degree of confidence and a comfort level that only comes with being able to teach the subject effectively and easily.
+Further, it asks the student to create and maintain a degree of confidence and a comfort level that only comes with being able to teach the subject effectively and easily.

-The objectives of the Teaching Space are multiple: first, to give the student practice recalling information using multiple sensory systems (visual, auditory, and kinesthetic); to anchor confidence and a comfort level not only with the material but presenting the material as well; finally to create a sense of “expertise” with the given material by rehearsing presentation skills.
+The objectives of the Teaching Space are multiple: first, to give the student practice recalling information using multiple sensory systems (visual, auditory, and kinesthetic); second, to anchor confidence and a comfort level not only with the material but presenting the material as well; finally, to create a sense of “expertise” with the given material by rehearsing presentation skills.

 The Teaching Space is a variation on the technique called “Circle of Excellence” I wrote about in a previous post (see link below) in that it uses anchoring to a space on the floor as a vital part of the exercise.